mushafmirdev/Heart-Disease-Preiction/README.md

 #  Heart Disease Prediction using Machine Learning

-This project aims to predict the risk of heart disease in individuals using a supervised machine learning model trained on the UCI Heart Disease dataset.
+This project aims to predict risk of heart disease in individuals using a supervised machine learning model trained on the UCI Heart Disease dataset.

 ## Objective